 "These numbers are the same"

-credits and checks if the student has enough credits to graduate.
-If they do, return the string
+if statement that checks if the student has enough credits to graduate.
+If they do, return the string:

 "You have enough credits to graduate!"